JuliaIPU/IPUToolkit.jl/docs/src/index.md

 # IPUToolkit.jl

-[`IPUToolkit.jl`](https://github.com/giordano/julia-ipu) allows you to interface the [Intelligence Processing Unit (IPU) by Graphcore](https://www.graphcore.ai/products/ipu) using the [Julia programming language](https://julialang.org/).
+[`IPUToolkit.jl`](https://github.com/giordano/IPUToolkit.jl) allows you to interface the [Intelligence Processing Unit (IPU) by Graphcore](https://www.graphcore.ai/products/ipu) using the [Julia programming language](https://julialang.org/).

+The main motivation for this project is to explore Julia's introspection and metaprogramming capabilities to write high-level code for the IPU using an alternative method to the tools developed by Graphcore, and leverage code-generation through LLVM to generate efficient code for the device: also the IPU compiler is based on this framework, so the LLVM IR constitutes a common language between Julia and the IPU compiler.

 !!! warning "Disclaimer"

+    This effort is not officially endorsed by Graphcore, although we gracefully received help through the public Graphcore support channels.
     This is package is currently a proof-of-concept, not suited for production usage.
-	Its API is subject to frequent development and breaking changes.
+	Its API may be subject to frequent development and breaking changes.

 ## Requirements